VeerMuchandi/mssql-openshift-tools/mssql-client/README.md

 This is a simple container that includes CLI for Microsoft SQLServer.
 It is useful if you want to connect to a MS SQLServer database from a container running on OpenShift.

-This is also available as built container on DockerHub (quay.io/veer_muchandi/mssqlcli) that can be deployed as
+This is also available as built container on Quay.io as (quay.io/veer_muchandi/mssqlcli)[quay.io/veer_muchandi/mssqlcli] that can be deployed as

 ```
 $ oc new-app docker.io/veermuchandi/mssqlcli